 Speak With your Dermatologist:

-If the thinning of your eyelashes is starting to concern you, then it is best to pay a visit to your dermatologist.
+If the eyelashes thin with age is starting to concern you, then it is best to pay a visit to your dermatologist.
 Your dermatologist will know which tests to have you take and which treatment will best suit you.